Eligibility and Registration

 |Adult Coed – Recreational

 - Eligibility: Individuals qualify for divisions based on age and gender.
 Divisions follow the birth year registration mandate as promulgated by the US Soccer Federation.
-Age group eligibility is determined using the 2021-22 age matrix.
+Age group eligibility is determined using the 2022-23 age matrix.
 All individuals are eligible for Adult Coed and each division below that is more restrictive based on age and gender.
-For example, a female born in 2006 may play in any of the following divisions: 2005 Girls, 2004 Girls, Adult Coed – Recreational, Adult Coed – Competitive, or Adult Women.
+For example, a female born in 2007 may play in any of the following divisions: 2006 Girls, 2005 Girls, Adult Coed – Recreational, Adult Coed – Competitive, or Adult Women.

 - Rosters: Teams may register prior to having a finalized roster.
 Finalized rosters are due at 7:30 am on the first day of the tournament (June 3, 2023).

 - Waivers: Each participant must have a waiver on file prior to any play.

-- Multiple Teams: Participants may be on more than one roster.
+- Multiple Teams: Participants may be on more than one roster (just not in the same division).
 However, we cannot guarantee scheduling to accommodate such play and all other rules including eligibility and forfeitures still apply.

 - Coed Divisions: Teams registered in coed divisions must have one member of each gender on the field at all times.
 Exceptions may only be granted by Tournament Director.